khulnasoft-lab/design.khulnasoft.com/contents/components/alert.md

 ### When to use

-- Advise the user that they should be aware of, or address something related to their current context.
+- Advise a user about a system-generated event or condition related to their current context needing attention.
-- Reaffirm to the user that a prior action, likely in a different location or context, has been successful.
+- Reaffirm to a user that a prior action has been successful.
+Typically background or async actions initiated in a different location or context.
-- Educate the user about new or unused feature, or information related to their current context.
+- Present a dynamic status update based on system conditions or user actions.
 - In combination with form validation to help users remedy errors.
 See the [accessibility](#accessibility) section for more.

 ### When not to use